simonbengtsson/decap-picobase-vitepress/readme.md

-# Example Vitepress site with Lumo Decap CMS
+# Vitepress with Decap CMS as Lumo app

 This is a sample repository to show how to deploy a Vitepress site on GitHub Pages while editing content with Decap CMS hosted as a Lumo app.